A Client Has Two Checking Accounts At Two Different Banks

 1. Define the Purpose of Each Account

 The first step is to clearly define the purpose of each account.
-This will help you stay organized and ensure that you’re using each account effectively.
+This will help you stay organized and confirm that you’re using each account effectively And that's really what it comes down to..

 • Primary Account: This account is typically used for day-to-day transactions, such as paying bills, making purchases, and receiving income.
 It should be easily accessible and offer convenient features like online banking and mobile check deposit.